Elu-toasty/discord-bot-guide/source/docs/java/build_your_first_bot/byfb_2.md

 ![IntelliJ IDEA](../../../static/img/java-docs/build_your_first_bot/byfb_2/intellij_newProject2.png "IntelliJ IDEA")

-Now wait for Gradle to build our project.
-Gradle will help us manage our projects dependencies, such as JDA.
+Now, wait for Gradle to build our project.
+Gradle will help us manage our project dependencies, such as JDA.
 Once Gradle is finished building your project, your project should look like this:

 ![IntelliJ IDEA](../../../static/img/java-docs/build_your_first_bot/byfb_2/intellij_newProject3.png "IntelliJ IDEA")